How to deal with housing discrimination

 compensation

-changing a policy
+a policy to be changed

 access to the service you were denied